-The design purpose label is shown in Blue (BAU, Proposed, Improved, Final).
-This feature creates a new design each time an improvement strategy is modeled, there is no need to record recommendation.
+The design purpose label is indicated by the Blue circles (BAU, Proposed, Improved, Final).
+This feature automatically clones a new design each time link an improvement strategy to the chain, there is no need to ‘Record’ the recommendation.

 The active scenario is denoted with the red arrow icon and inactive scenarios are shown with the grey icon.
 Users can branch various scenarios of an earlier scenario.